ansys/pygranta/doc/source/getting_started.rst

-Each wheelhouse archive contains all the Python wheels necessary to install the ``pygranta`` metapackage from scratch on Windows, Linux, and MacOS from Python 3.8 ot 3.11.
+Each wheelhouse archive contains all the Python wheels necessary to install the ``pygranta`` metapackage from scratch on Windows, Linux, and MacOS from Python 3.8 to 3.11.
 You can install this on an isolated system with a fresh Python installation or on a virtual environment.

 For example, on Linux with Python 3.9, unzip the wheelhouse archive and install